+Progress Reporting at BHASVIC

 - It provides a realistic assessment of the student’s current progress from their teacher, based on evidence of the work that the teacher has seen so far.
 The progress grade informs the student’s own self-reflection, informs any adjustments to the target grade they have set at the start of the year and allows for consideration of what the student can do in order to further improve and stretch themselves through meaningful target setting.

 Please check the current attendance.
-The attendance reported dates from the September start of term.
-Attendance that is below 90% at this stage in the year is of concern.
-We recognise that sometimes absence is unavoidable.
+Under covid we have adjusted our usual expectations around attendance thresholds and we recognise that sometimes absence is unavoidable.
 However, ongoing communication is essential and students should always endeavour to find out what work they have missed via TEAMS and/or the VLE.
 On their return to college, they can also arrange time to catch up at subject extensions or in discussion with the relevant teaching staff.

 What to do if a subject, grade or other part of the Progress Review seems to be missing